 Comprising of only nine pages, The Frogmousiad was a translation of the Batrachmyomachia, (which was a parody of the Homeric Epic, probably written in the fifth century BC by Pigres of Halicarnassus, using mice and frogs as the main combatants.) by Rev. Dr. H. Kynaston and illustrated by Louis Wain.

 The story has been edited and laid out here in almost the same way as it was originally published in 1891 by the English Illustrated Magazine.
-A Kindle ebook version has also been created, you can find more details HERE
+A Kindle ebook version has also been created, which you can purchase from HERE.

 ONCE on a time, escaped from the claws of Pussy, a mouse